Distributionally robust two-stage model predictive control: adaptive constraint tightening with stability guarantee: Tractable Reformulation of TSDR-MPC

 Therefore, with $\mathcal{U}^N$ be replaced by $\mathcal{U}'=\mathcal{U}^N\cap\mathcal{U}_{k}$ in \eqref{eq_minmax_problem}, the constraints on future states \eqref{eq_constraints} can be handled via the second-stage optimization that penalizes violations adaptively, without relying on explicit robust tubes.
-We further assume that the fixed-gain control law $\bar u_f$ is also valid for the nominal systems with inputs constraints $ u\in\mathcal{U}'$. \begin{assumption} $\bar u_f$ is an admissible control sequence for the nominal system \eqref{eq_nominal_dynamics}-\eqref{eq_nominal_initial_state} with input constraints $\bar u\in\mathcal{U}'$, i.e, $\forall i=1,\cdots,N$, it holds that
+What remains to be solved is whether $\bar u_f$ is still an admissible control sequence for $\mathcal U'$ and the following proposition provides the answer. \begin{proposition} Suppose Assumption \ref{assumption:admissible_control_sequence} holds, the sequence $\bar u_f$ is an admissible control sequence for TSDR-MPC \eqref{eq_minmax_problem} if $l_c$ is lower bounded by the following inequality,